 Berberine is a bioactive compound extracted from several plants, including Berberis species (like barberry, goldenseal, and Oregon grape), as well as other plants such as tree turmeric and Coptis chinensis.
 Chemically, it is classified as an isoquinoline alkaloid, which gives it its characteristic bright yellow colour.

-While berberine is generally safe for most people, certain groups should avoid it or use it with caution, including pregnant and breastfeeding women, children, people with low blood pressure, individuals with liver or kidney diseases, as well as people taking certain medications (refer to the section ‘is berberine safe).
+While berberine is generally safe for most people, certain groups should avoid it or use it with caution, including pregnant and breastfeeding women, children, people with low blood pressure, individuals with liver or kidney diseases, as well as people taking certain medications.